Frequently Asked Questions

 Yes, you can make custom size orders through the site:

 If you need something super big, we can cut your stencil from 18 x 24 inch panels, and ship them to you in a tube.
-Custom Materials (like metal or acrylic): this will get a little trickier (and a lot more expensive!), but if you let us know what you need, we can try to work with you.
-Contact us
+Custom Materials (like metal or acrylic): this will get a little trickier (and a lot more expensive!), but we'll try to connect you with the right partner for your job.

 How do I divide my stencil into multiple panels?